vikashplus/robohive/README.md

 ```
 export PYTHONPATH="<path/to/mj_envs>:$PYTHONPATH"
 ```
-4. You can visualize the environments with random controls using the below command
+3. You can visualize the environments with random controls using the below command
 ```
-$ python utils/visualize_env.py --env_name hammer-v0
+$ python utils/examine_env.py -e FrankaReachRandom-v0
 ```
 **FAQ:**
 1. If the visualization results in a GLFW error, this is because `mujoco-py` does not see some graphics drivers correctly.
 This can usually be fixed by explicitly loading the correct drivers before running the python script.
 See [this page](https://github.com/aravindr93/mjrl/tree/master/setup#known-issues) for details.